 After you have had your fill of marveling at these magnificent structures, it’s time to move on to the Guinness Factory!

 The factory’s location is within the current neighborhood you are exploring, so walking there could be an option.
 Once you arrive, you will pay an entrance fee of 18.50 euros.
-This fee will gain you access to the factory storeroom, self-guided tour of the brewery, and will get you 1 pint of Guinness in the sky bar.
+This fee will gain you access to the factory storeroom, a self-guided tour of the brewery, and will get you 1 pint of Guinness in the sky bar.

 The factory has several on-site restaurants, all ranging in price and dining style.
 I enjoyed a wonderful lunch here on my day trip to the factory.